Women and Underrepresented Creatives Need Support

 STEP 2: FICTIONALIZE YOUR STORY

-Using professional research approaches in combination with the 5 principles of design covered in the Talking Threads book to guide your world-building.
+Using professional research approaches in combination with the principles covered in the Talking Threads book to guide your world-building so you can gain fresh perspective.

 STEP 3: REWRITE YOUR NARRATIVES